-29. Alteration of Watercourses. - a.
-Notify adjacent communities and the Washington State Department of Ecology prior to any alteration or relocation of a watercourse, and submit evidence of such notification to the Federal Insurance Administration and the Federal Emergency Management Agency; - b.
-Require that maintenance is provided within the altered or relocated portion of said watercourse so that the flood-carrying capacity is not diminished.
-30. Severability.
+~~(a) Notify adjacent communities and the Washington State Department of Ecology prior to any alteration or relocation of a watercourse, and submit evidence of such notification to the Federal Insurance Administration and the Federal Emergency Management Agency;~~

+~~(b) Require that maintenance is provided within the altered or relocated portion of said watercourse so that the flood carrying capacity is not diminished.~~

+~~(30) Severability.
 If any section, subsection, sentence, clause or phrase of this chapter is for any reason held to be invalid or unconstitutional, such decision shall not affect the validity of the remaining portions of this chapter.
 (Ord.
+1955 § 1 (Exh.
+A), 2022; Ord.
+1921 § 1 (Exh.
+A), 2020; Ord.
 1728 § 2 (Exh.
 A), 2012; Ord.
 1725 § 4 (Exh.
 B), 2012; Ord.
-1543 § 1, 2006)
+1543 § 1, 2006)~~

-16.04.065 Critical area - Geologically hazardous areas.
+16.04.065 ~~Critical area~~-Geologically hazardous areas.

-1. Purpose and Intent. - a.
-The purpose of this chapter is to regulate development to protect fragile steep slopes from unsuitable development and to protect life and property from hazards due to inappropriate development on steep slopes, erodible soils and geologically hazardous areas, in a manner consistent with the Washougal Comprehensive Plan and Clark County countywide planning policies. - b.
-It shall also be the intent of these regulations to: use the fullest current understanding of good civic design, landscape architecture, architecture, planning and civil engineering to preserve, enhance and promote the existing and future appearance and resources of hillside areas; preserve and enhance the beauty of the landscape by encouraging the maximum retention of natural topographic features, such as forested hillsides, drainage swales, streams, slopes, ridge lines, vistas and natural plant formations; promote a safe means of ingress and egress for vehicular and pedestrian traffic to and within hillside areas while at the same time minimizing the scarring effects of hillside street construction; and encourage imaginative and innovative building techniques to create buildings suited to natural hillside surroundings. - c.
-Unauthorized motor vehicle use in geologically hazardous areas may be construed as a violation of this chapter and the community development director may refer observed unauthorized motorized vehicle use to the Washougal code enforcement officer or person designated to fulfill code enforcement activity within the city.
-2. Applicability.
-This chapter shall apply to any development proposal for properties when any topographical slope exceeds 15 percent or where landslide, erosion, or seismic hazards adverse conditions associated with slope stability, erosion, sedimentation, or geological hazard are present as determined by Clark County or city records or identified by a geotechnical engineer.
+(1) Purpose and Intent.

+(a) The purpose of this chapter is to regulate development to protect fragile steep slopes from unsuitable development and to protect life and property from hazards due to inappropriate development on steep slopes, erodible soils and geologically hazardous areas, in a manner consistent with the Washougal comprehensive plan and Clark County countywide planning policies.

+(b) It shall also be the intent of these regulations to: use the fullest current understanding of good civic design, landscape architecture, architecture, planning and civil engineering to preserve, enhance and promote the existing and future appearance and resources of hillside areas; preserve and enhance the beauty of the landscape by encouraging the maximum retention of natural topographic features, such as forested hillsides, drainage swales, streams, slopes, ridge lines, vistas and natural plant formations; promote a safe means of ingress and egress for vehicular and pedestrian traffic to and within hillside areas while at the same time minimizing the scarring effects of hillside street construction; and encourage imaginative and innovative building techniques to create buildings suited to natural hillside surroundings.

+(c) Unauthorized motor vehicle use in geologically hazardous areas may be construed as a violation of this chapter and the community development ~~director~~Administrator may refer observed unauthorized motorized vehicle use to the Washougal code enforcement officer or person designated to fulfill code enforcement activity within the city.

+(2) Applicability.
+This chapter shall apply to any development proposal for properties when any topographical slope exceeds 15 percent or where landslide, erosion, or seismic hazards are present as determined by Clark County or city records or identified by a geotechnical engineer.

-- a.
-Landslide hazard areas.
-These areas are mapped as landslides, scarp, and flanks on the Washington Department of Natural Resources (WDNR) map "2018 Landslide Inventory and Susceptibility of the Columbia Gorge in Clark, Skamania, and Klickitat Counties, Washington." - b.
-Erosion hazard areas.
-These areas are identified by USDA NRCS as having "severe" or "very severe" erosion hazard. - c.
-Seismic hazard areas.
-These areas are indicated by: - 1) A Zone D1 or higher rating as defined by the seismic design category maps for residential construction in Washington by the WDNR (2007) or as updated and the International Residential Code; and areas with Site Classes C to D, D to E, E, and F as defined by the "Site Class Map of Clark County" by the WDNR and the International Building Code. - 1)2) Areas of "low to moderate" or greater liquefaction susceptibility.
-These areas are as mapped by the WDNR on its "Liquefaction Susceptibility Map of Clark County, Washington (September 2004 or as updated).
+(a) Landslide Hazard Areas.
+These areas are mapped as landslides, scarps, and flanks on the Washington Department of Natural Resources (WDNR) map "2018 Landslide Inventory and Susceptibility of the Columbia Gorge in Clark, Skamania, and Klickitat Counties, Washington."

+(b) Erosion Hazard Areas.
+These areas are identified by USDA NRCS as having "severe" or "very severe" erosion hazard.

+(c) Seismic Hazard Areas.
+These areas are indicated by:

+(i) A Zone D1 or higher rating as defined by the seismic design category maps for residential construction in Washington by the WDNR (2007) or as updated and the International Residential Code; and areas with Site Classes C to D, D to E, E, and F as defined by the "Site Class Map of Clark County" by the WDNR and the International Building Code.

+(ii) Areas of "low to moderate" or greater liquefaction susceptibility.
+These areas are as mapped by the WDNR on its "Liquefaction Susceptibility Map of Clark County, Washington" (September 2004 or as updated).